 Belleville loves music, and has two acoustically wonderful spaces!
 Most of our worship time is now in the Chapel which has a small pipe organ and a piano.
 We have hymn sings one Sunday a month, and there is some real gusto singing the old favorites (so say the neighbors when we open windows in spring!)
-We have a dedicated choir that meets every Wednesday evening and sings most Sundays.
-David Morrow, who has been a music leader in the seacoast area for many years, directs the choir and composes some of the choral music.
+We have a dedicated choir that meets Thursday evenings at 6:30PM.
 We invite members and friends to use their musical gifts as instrumentalists and soloists in worship.
 Our larger Meeting House has been the home of the Newburyport Choral Society for many years, and they say it is the best acoustic venue in this area.
-We have had a variety of musicians perform there including our own pastor, Rev. Ross Varney, and have a new concert series in 2011 for Roots Music.
-We welcome you to come and add your voice..... or instrument!
+We have had a variety of musicians perform there including our own pastor, Rev. Ross Varney, and have a continuing concert series since 2011 for Roots Music.
+We welcome you to come and add your voice... or instrument!

 For more information about musical worship at Belleville, please contact Rev. Ross Varney at 978/465-7734.